That’s right! Scholarship applications often require an essay, too.

 Remember: Don’t write about what you think you should write about.
 Write about what interests you.

-Now you have everything you need to start writing essays for scholarships.
+Now you hopefully know more about how to write a scholarship essay.
 You can practice by entering the contest for University Language Services’ own scholarship!
 Good luck!